noteed/openerpdist/README.md

 ## Usage

-`openerpdist` is simple to use, either withing the server source directory, or within a specific addons.
+`openerpdist` is simple to use, either within the server source directory, or within a specific addons, or from a directory containing multiple addons.

 The command

     > openerpdist patch

-when run inside a serve source tree, will replace the existing `setup.py` and `MANIFEST.in` files, and when run inside a specific addons directory, will generate a `setup.py` file.
+when run inside a serve source tree, will replace the existing `setup.py` and `MANIFEST.in` files; for addons it will generate a `setup.py` file.
 Note that it will first check with `bzr diff` if the directory (assumed to be a `.bzr` repository) is clean.

 Once done, you can simply execute

-    > python2 setup.py sdist

-or alternatively

     > openerpdist sdist

-to generate a nice tarball inside the newly created `dist` directory.
+to generate some nice tarballs inside the newly created `dist` directories.

 ## Limitations / TODO